 The TOCTTOU race vulnerability in Sun's mail delivery software was reported in 1992 by a group known as [8lgm].
-Their site, http://www.8lgm.org, may or may not still be around when you read this, but you should be able to find a copy of the advisory somewhere on the web by searching for [8lgm]-Advisory-5.UNIX.mail.24-Jan-1992.
+Their web site has gone offline, but the contents can still be accessed at the Internet Archive's "Wayback Machine"; also, you should be able to find a copy of the advisory somewhere on the web by searching for [8lgm]-Advisory-5.UNIX.mail.24-Jan-1992.